barryclark/jekyll-now/_posts/2015-02-16-hangman-ruby.markdown

 ![Hangman Ruby](http://miriamtocino.github.io/images/posts/hangman-ruby.svg)

 Some weeks ago I attended my first [Coding Kata Meetup](http://www.meetup.com/RailsGirls-NL/events/197906212/) organised by [RailsGirlsNL](https://twitter.com/RailsGirls_NL) in Utrecht.
-We had a great evening, so yo should definitely join [next time](http://www.meetup.com/RailsGirls-NL/events/197905672/)!
+We had a great evening, so you should definitely join [next time](http://www.meetup.com/RailsGirls-NL/events/197905672/)!

 The topic of the night was to go through the implementation of the game **Hangman**.
 I have been learning some Ruby since then and didn't want to miss the opportunity to build the game on my own and share the results with you.
 There it goes... **Ruby Hangman**!